sbagadi/RoboND-Perception-Project/writeup/README.md

 ![RBF validation acc](images/rbf.png)         |![Sigmoid validation acc](images/sigmoid.png)

 I reduced the number of bins to 16 (to reduce the capture time) and upped the number of samples to 1000 and started seeing better results even with a `linear` kernel.
-I used the seme muber of bins and samples for world 3 and classifed 7/8 objects correctly.
+I used the same number of bins and samples for world 3 and classified 7/8 objects correctly.

 **Figure:** World 1: Confusion matrix with normalization.| **Figure:** World 1: Confusion matrix without normalization.